 Less widespread assertions about what those dash-mounted crowns supposedly signified included:

-They're a black separatist symbol.
-If you're white and you have one displayed in your car, you will be followed, then beaten severely and/or killed in an African-American pride version of the Lights Out! legend.
+- They're a black separatist symbol.
+If you're white and you have one displayed in your car, you will be followed, then beaten severely and/or killed in an African-American pride version of the